jimsimon/json_lexer/README.md

 Features
 ----------
 * Written entirely in Dart
-* Works on both the VM and dart2js
+* Works on both the VM and the browser (via dart2js)

 Example Usage
 -------------